These Date and Nut Mini Christmas Puddings contain no refined sugar and are sweetened with dates. Perfect for the whole family to enjoy.

 WARNING: Date and Nut Mini Christmas Puddings are highly addictive.
 Try not to eat all the mixture before actually making the puddings!

 There is a reason I don’t make my nut balls very often – I just can’t stop eating them!
 These Mini Christmas Puddings are made using a similar recipe but with added cinnamon and ground ginger to give them more of a festive flavour.

-Bliss balls / energy balls, such as these, are not something I give my kids on a daily bases.
+Bliss balls/energy balls, such as these, are not something I give my kids on a daily bases.
 Although they contain all natural ingredients I often question how healthy they actually are (especially when we can consume a whole batch in one sitting).
-They do still contain a lot of sugar from the delicious dates and I definetly consider them an occational food.
-That being said, they are packed full of nutritious nuts and I would still rather my kids ate a batch of these over processed treats.
+They do still contain a lot of sugar from the delicious dates and I definitely consider them an occasional food.
+That being said, they are packed full of nutritious nuts and I would still rather my kids ate a batch of these over-processed treats.

-I made these in my food processor and I used medjool dates, which are lovely and soft and break up well for mixing.
-If you are using dates that are more dry then you may wish to soak them in hot water before adding them to the food processor.
+I made these in my food processor and I used Medjool dates, which are lovely and soft and break up well for mixing.
+If you are using dates that are drier then you may wish to soak them in hot water before adding them to the food processor.
 If you have a premium blender then you could also make these in the blender.

 Once the balls are formed add a little greek yoghurt to represent custard and some goji berries and seeds to form the holly.
 When I made these last year I used pumpkin seeds.
 I didn’t have any left today and so used sunflower seeds but I think the pumpkin seeds are more effective.

 These would make a great gift if you replaced the yoghurt with white chocolate.
 I think I will be making a few for Finn’s nursery teachers.

 - 1 tbsp peanut butter

 - small handful of pumpkin / sunflower seeds